 DSTeck - the WordPress + SEO SME shop

 DSTeck sits at the opposite end of the spectrum from Mozon.
 Small team, WordPress-centric, SEO-focused, local-SME clientele.
-They're where a mid-size restaurant chain in Amman ends up when they want a site plus monthly SEO without enterprise pricing.
+They're where a mid-size restaurant chain in Amman ends up when they want a site plus monthly SEO without enterprise overhead.

 Where DSTeck wins:

-- Affordable WordPress builds — a decent 5-page site in the 8,000–15,000 SAR range.
+- Affordable WordPress builds - a decent 5-page site in the after-discovery range.

 - Bundling web + SEO retainers, which is how a lot of local SMEs prefer to buy.